QuickPay/quickpay-dotnet-client/README.md

 This base class can be used to call the api.

-You can either create a class with the properties you need to get returned (see `merchantexample.cs`) for examples of this.
+You can either create a class with the properties you need to get returned, see `merchantexample.cs` for examples of this.
 Or you can simply return a dictionary from the service, for example of this please see `pingexample.cs`.
 You can call the service async, please see `pingexample.cs` for an example of this.